flutter-form-builder-ecosystem/flutter_form_builder/README.md

 ## Input widgets
 The currently supported fields include:
 * `FormBuilderCheckbox` - Single Checkbox field
-* `FormBuilderCheckboxList` - List of Checkboxes for multiple selection
+* `FormBuilderCheckboxList` - List of Checkboxes for multiple selection with options listed vertically.
+* `FormBuilderCheckboxGroup` - List of Checkboxes for multiple selection.
+Unlike in `FormBuilderCheckboxList`, options can either be shown vertically or horizontally.
 * `FormBuilderChipsInput` - Takes a list of `Chip`s as input and suggests more options on typing
 * `FormBuilderChoiceChip` - Creates a chip that acts like a radio button.
 * `FormBuilderColorPicker` - For `Color` input selection